altendky/pyqt-tools/README.rst

    :alt: MacStadium
    :target: https://www.macstadium.com/

 Thanks to MacStadium for providing me with a macOS system to develop and test out the final pyqt5-tools platform.
+This is still 'in work'.
+See `issue #12`_.